Virtual FAFSA Information Session

 Returning students: April 1

-*The Free Application for Federal Student Aid (FAFSA) is scheduled to open on or around December 1.
+*The Free Application for Federal Student Aid (FAFSA) is now open.
 Applicants are encouraged to file the FAFSA to apply for financial aid as early as possible.
 Learn more about the FAFSA

 92% of enrolled, full-time undergraduates at Quinnipiac receive some form of aid.
 Students and families with a variety of resources attend Quinnipiac.